-In some adverse environmental conditions it may be necessary to temporarily withdraw feed to avoid compromising the welfare of the fish through the increased risk of de-oxygenated conditions arising, for example, during an algal bloom.
+$oxed{(i)}$ In some adverse environmental conditions it may be necessary to temporarily withdraw feed to avoid compromising the welfare of the fish through the increased risk of de-oxygenated conditions arising, for example, during an algal bloom

-- FW 7.1 If food is temporarily withdrawn for welfare reasons, it must be: - a) kept to a minimum

-- b) recorded in the VHWP (see H 1.1). - FW 7.2 Nets used in lochs must be managed hygienically. - FW 7.3 Deterioration of water quality due to fouled nets or over feeding must be avoided. - FW 7.4 The stocking density in enclosures: - a) for fish up to 100g, must not exceed 10kg/m - b) for ongrowers weighing more than 100g, must not exceed 15kg/m over the site, and 17kg/m in any one enclosure.
+- FW 7.1 If food is temporarily withdrawn for welfare reasons, it must be: - a) kept to a minimum - b) recorded in the VHWP (see H 1.1). - FW 7.2 Nets used in lochs must be managed hygienically. - Deterioration of water quality due to fouled nets or over feeding must be avoided.
+FW 7.3 - FW 7.4 The stocking density in enclosures: - a) for fish up to 100g, must not exceed 10kg/m3 - b) for ongrowers weighing more than 100g, must not exceed 15kg/m3 over the site, and 17kg/m3 in any one enclosure.